Transfer Training Tips for New Occupational Therapists

 Transfer Training Techniques for Different Patient Populations

-REMEMBER: It is important to remember that while it is a part of an occupational therapist’s job to teach a patient how to transfer, the safety of both the patient and the therapist is of utmost importance.
+REMEMBER: It is important to remember that while it is a part of an occupational therapist’s job to teach a patient how to transfer, the safety of both the patient and you as the therapist is of utmost importance.
+If a transfer does not look safe, reassess the situation and ask for help when needed.

 Patients with a Spinal Cord Injury